revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 </details>

 ---
-2. How you decide whether to create `Singleton` bean or `Prototype` bean in application??
+2. How do you decide whether to create `Singleton` bean or `Prototype` bean in application?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)